Karun-A3E/Networking/Secured FTP/readme.md

 ## **License**

-- none, that we know of
+- none

 ## Things To Improve

-[]Enable Chatroom For Users Only With the functionality for leaving and entering different Chatrooms []Enable Admin Dialog with only one user
+[] Enable Admin Dialog with only one user

-[]Enable the sending of File Listing With Filtered over to the Client to View []many more....
+[] Enable the sending of File Listing With Filtered over to the Client to View

+[] Enable Chatroom For Users Only With the functionality for leaving and entering different Chatrooms and setting up some chatrooms

+[] many more....